We hope the information below is helpful. If you have additional questions or concerns, please contact your care provide or clinic directly.

 BC Children’s and Sunny Hill are following strict infection prevention protocols determined by the BC Provincial Health Officer, Dr. Bonnie Henry, the BC Centre for Disease Control and Health Canada.

-Many people are worried about visiting hospitals or clinics during the pandemic, but it is still safe to seek care.
+We understand that many people are worried about visiting hospitals or clinics during the pandemic, but it is still safe to seek care.
 You can expect to see additional measures in place to protect your child, family and our staff during the ongoing COVID-19 pandemic.
 These include active screening for COVID-19 symptoms at each entrance by hospital staff, followed by a request to clean your hands.
-You also may be asked to wear a mask, depending on any symptoms you might have.
+All patients and visitors will be offered medical masks at the entrance.

 To keep our patients, families and staff safe and in keeping with the provincial health officer’s recommendations for physical distancing, we are limiting the number of visitors entering our buildings.
 For current visitor restrictions, please visit: bcchildren’s.ca/covid19.